onlyjazz/flask-docs/docs/flask_and_edc.md

 !!!example

-     The study uses Flask PRO and EDC DB- You can export the study PRO CRFs to EDC.
+     If the study uses Flask PRO and EDC DB, you can export the study PRO CRFs to EDC.

      When the subject inserts data in ePRO, the data is inserted into EDC as well.